brianlam38/Sec-Cheatsheets/OSCP/OSCP_Cheatsheet.md

 __##################### WARNING: METERPRETER PAYLOADS ARE RESTRICTED ####################__

+Payload size is restricted?
+* Look for a payload that has a smaller size than standard e.g. `reverse_nonx_tcp`.
+* Run the script `/usr/share/metasploit-framework/tools/modules/payload_lengths.rb` to check the size of all payloads.

 If reverse shell hangs / dies:
 * Try a different port, try a different port.
 E.g. 443 doesn't work, try 80 or 8080 (see your Nmap results).
 * A firewall may be blocking / disconnecting you on the port.